bttv-android/bttv/README.md

 # bttv-android [![license: MIT][license-badge]][license-file] [![bttv version][bttv-version]][latest-release] ![build on][base-version]

-A mod of the Twitch Android Mobile App adding BetterTTV and FrankerFaceZ emotes
+A mod of the Twitch Android Mobile App adding BetterTTV, FrankerFaceZ and 7TV emotes

-> This project is **not affiliated** to Twitch Interactive Inc, NightBot LLC or Dan Salvato LLC!
+> This project is **not affiliated** to Twitch Interactive Inc, NightBot LLC, Dan Salvato LLC or the SevenTV project!
 > THE SOFTWARE IS PROVIDED "AS IS", **WITHOUT WARRANTY OF ANY KIND**!

  [![Hero image][hero-img]][hero-img]